Strength and Serenity Global Initiative Against Gender-Based Violence

 Documentation of Rape, GBV, and Human Trafficking: The Rohingya Experience

-Humanitarian interventions are designed to bring often life-saving support to vulnerable populations.
-To ensure that these interventions take into account gender dynamics, and do not neglect the needs of women and girls, humanitarian workers need to be acutely aware of the importance of designing projects that specifically addresses those populations.
+Humanitarian interventions are designed to bring potentially life-saving support to vulnerable populations.
+To ensure that these interventions take into account gender dynamics, and do not neglect the needs of women and girls, humanitarian workers must be acutely aware of the importance of designing projects that specifically address those populations.

-Strength and Serenity has created a training program for medical and public health professionals deployed in humanitarian missions and wishing to approach field work with a gender-sensitive perspective.
+Strength and Serenity has created a training program for medical and public health professionals who participate in humanitarian missions and wish to approach field work with a gender-sensitive perspective.
 Our training program incorporates elements of implicit bias training and addresses underlying issues of gender and race discrimination as well as neglect in humanitarian work.

 This training program is designed to bring a gender perspective to all types of humanitarian interventions, from setting up a latrine system in a refugee camp to screening for GBV in a typhoon-affected village.
 Using case studies, key concepts and talking points, the training encourages role-play and open discussion on how to best address different situations humanitarian workers may encounter.